-The Ethics Committee offers consultative services for ethical issues, questions or dilemmas related to patient care.
-The Committee is available to consult with families, patients, health care professionals and hospital employees desiring assistance with ethical decision making.
-The Committee shall also serve as the Infant Care Review Committee under A.R.S. §36-2284.
+The Ethics Program is an interdisciplinary group that offers consultative services for ethical issues, questions or dilemmas related to patient care, and is available to consult with families, patients, health care professionals and hospital employees desiring assistance with ethical decision making.
+The Ethics Program is comprised of physicians from a variety of specialties and associates including but not limited to social work, chaplaincy, nursing, risk management and administration.
+The members of the Ethics Program are convened on an ad hoc basis.
+The MEC will serve as the oversight committee for the Ethics Program.